narain-karthik/GTN-IT-Helpdesk-Ticket-System-Updating-/README_PostgreSQL_Setup.md

 1. Start your Flask application
 2. Check that it connects without errors
 3. Visit the application in your browser
-4. Try creating a test ticket to verify database functionality
+4. Try creating a test ticket with file attachments to verify database functionality
+5. Test uploading different file types (images, PDF, Word, Excel)

 ---